 You can simply clean an Amethyst with a soft brush and soapy water.
 In addition, ultrasonic cleaners can be used to clean the gemstone, except for the very rare case that’s been fracture-filled or dyed.

 Meanwhile, a steam cleaner should never be used to clean the gemstone since Amethyst doesn’t do well at high temperatures.

-How To Store Garnet?
+How To Store Amethyst?

 Amethyst is sturdy enough to survive the odd knocks and bumps on a hard surface.
 But, you still need to take care of it.
 This is why it is recommended to remove your pieces of jewelry before any physical activities especially when gardening or cleaning.

 Because of its hardness, it is important to keep it away from softer stones or harder stones in order to prevent scratches.
 Consider storing the Amethyst on a different fabric-lined compartment on your jewelry box.
 In addition, individual cloth jewelry bags make also be suitable if you have limited space in your jewelry box.

 Diamond papers or parcel paper envelopes are another great space-saving storage method.
 Meanwhile, glass jars with fabric inserts or foam are perfect in showcasing loose gemstones.